 Nepal is a country offering you a wide range of diverse landscape as it is rich in its natural beauty.
 We have numerous trip packages and itinerary carefully designed, taking due care of your time and budget.

 Do you know why tour book with a tour agency in Nepal is better than traveling alone?.
 Nepal Tours respect your hard earned money and do not compromise with the quality of services we provide.
-From accommodation, transportation, trip advice, customer care service, guides to other services, we provide you with the best.
+From accommodation, car rental, trip advice, customer care service, guides to other services, we provide you with the best.
 We even customize our tour packages as per your specifications for your convenience.

 We welcome travelers across the globe to this beautiful land of the Himalayas.